brunch/brunch-with-chaplin/README.md

 The MIT license.

-Copyright (c) Paul Miller (http://paulmillr.com/) Copyright (C) 2012 Moviepilot GmbH, 9elements GmbH et al.
+Copyright (c) Paul Miller (http://paulmillr.com/)

+Copyright (c) 2012 Moviepilot GmbH, 9elements GmbH et al.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in